 - Consider going without your phone while it’s charging.
 Heavy usage while charging can lead to an uncomfortably hot phone.

-- Download fewer things over Wi-Fi or using your cellular connection such as 3G/4G.
+- Download fewer things over Wi-Fi or using your cellular connection.

 - Close apps that aren’t in use, such as games or other resource-heavy features or apps.